videoDAC/livepeer-broadcaster/README.md

 ```
   - `recorded_content` is the "stream key" for this publication.

-2. See that `simple-streaming-server` is receiving a stream called `recorded_content`.
+2. See that Livepeer Broadcaster is receiving a stream called `recorded_content`.

 ![image](https://user-images.githubusercontent.com/2212651/80683054-3209d000-8ae1-11ea-9d3f-edd4d22be918.png)

 #### Consume content using ffplay

-`ffplay` is part of `FFmpeg`, and can be used to request and playback content from `simple-streaming-server`.
+`ffplay` is part of `FFmpeg`, and can be used to request and playback content from Livepeer Broadcaster.

-0. Make sure content is being published into `simple-streaming-server`.
+0. Make sure content is being published into Livepeer Broadcaster.

 1. Run `ffplay http://127.0.0.1:8935/stream/test_source.m3u8`

-  - `test_source` is the "stream key" used when publishing content to `simple-streaming-server`.
+  - `test_source` is the "stream key" used when publishing content to Livepeer Broadcaster.

 2. See the content from the `test_source` stream being played back: